mireia-bioinfo/tvseries/README.md

 - `tvseries`.
 Dataset containing IMDb ratings for all series, seasons and episodes. **Be careful when loading this dataset as it is pretty big and might freeze your session**.

-All these datasets have the same number of columns which are as follows:
+All these datasets have the same number of columns which are the following:

 Name           | Description
 ---------------|------------